Homeowner accused of shooting Black teen in Kansas City will face 2 felony charges, officials announce

 "I shared with her my personal commitment to ensuring we find justice for her son, her family, and all hurting now in our City," he wrote.

-A GoFundMe started by Ralph's aunt, Faith Spoonmore, to help the family raise money for medical expenses had garnered more than $1.5 million in donations by Monday afternoon.
+A GoFundMe started by Ralph's aunt, Faith Spoonmore, to help the family raise money for medical expenses had garnered more than $2.3 million in donations by Monday evening.

 Ralph had been looking forward to graduating from high school and visiting West Africa before starting college, his aunt wrote in the fundraiser.